2. An Introduction to the GCol Library¶

 print("Here is the same solution, expressed as a partition of the nodes:", gcol.partition(c))

-print("Here is a picture of this coloring:")
+print("Here is a picture of the coloring:")

 pos=nx.spring_layout(G, seed=1),

-node_color=gcol.get_node_colors(G, c))
+node_color=gcol.get_node_colors(G, c)

 plt.show()